mecid/mecid.github.io/_posts/2023-07-18-mastering-charts-in-swiftui-selection.md

 ```

 As you can see, we tuned an instance of the *DragGesture* type to handle selection in our chart.
 The *chartGesture* view modifier provides us access to an instance of the *ChartProxy* type that we can use to select values or ranges in the chart.

+This week we learned about the new APIs allowing us to implement chart data selection easily.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!